International-Data-Spaces-Association/IDSA-Rulebook/101_Achieving_Autonomy_and_Agency.md

 to share with whom, when and under what conditions.
 This ensures the participant has agency over its assets.

-Instead on relying on a central party to manage authentication and authorization participants are responsible to manage their own information and to provide this information to other parties in a standardized way.
+Instead on relying on a central party to manage authentication and authorisation participants are responsible to manage their own information and to provide this information to other parties in a standardised way.

 Every participant is free to choose whether to trust the claims provided by another participant.
 The core of data spaces is about the mechanisms that enable the verification of participant claims to foster trust.